Residue sums for superconformal indices: Convergent residue sums

-where we ignore factors of $q^{\frac{1}{2}}$.
+where we ignore unimportant factors of $q^{\frac{1}{2}}$.
 Here, the dependence on $\min(k,l)$ in the first line is due to a factor in the non-elliptic part of $R_{N-1}^{(j)}(v^{\pm};s)$.
 The fact that a negative power of $q$ arises, is a consequence of the assumption that all other $|s_i|=1$, made just after \eqref{eq:R-n4-suN-non-ell}, which is clearly violated for $s_{N-2}$ when picking up residues.
-However, when $N>3$ we see that there are sufficient positive powers of $q$ added as well to ensure convergence for the sum over $k$ and $l$.
-To demonstrate convergence for $N=3$ as well, we split the sum over residues as $\sum_{k,l}=\sum_{k\leq l}+\sum_{k>l}$.
+However, when $N>3$ we see that there are sufficient positive powers of $q$ to ensure convergence for the sum over $k$ and $l$.
+To demonstrate convergence for $N=3$, we split the sum over residues as $\sum_{k,l}=\sum_{k\leq l}+\sum_{k>l}$.
 For the $k\leq l$, the sum is again clearly convergent.
-For $k>l$, we note that the suppression of the $(k,l)^{\text{th}}$ residue is $q^{2k}$.
+For $k>l$, the suppression of the $(k,l)^{\text{th}}$ residue is $q^{2k}$.
 Since $|q^{2k}|<|q^{k+l}|$ for $k>l$, convergence follows for this part of the sum as well.

 Concluding, we see that the residue sum for the combined $s_{N-1}$ and $s_{N-2}$ integrations is convergent and, consequently, that the contributions at the origin of both the $s_{N-1}$ and $s_{N-2}$ planes vanishes.
 We expect this pattern to continue for subsequent integrations, allowing one to evaluate the Schur index of the $\mathcal{N}=4$ $SU(N)$ SYM theory in terms of a residue sum.
 In fact, let us stress that our arguments only make use of ellipticity and the reduced measure, and therefore applies to the evaluation of the Schur index of arbitrary $\mathcal{N}=2$ superconformal gauge theories.